 An aerial view of Navagio is one of the most popular and photographed beaches around the world.
 Which is understandable!
-No matter how many times you may come across a photograph, nothing can really compare you for it’s beauty when there.
+No matter how many times you may come across a photograph, nothing can really compare to its beauty when there.
 No doubt I am sure you have seen that panoramic view of Shipwreck Beach before.
 Everyone knows it’s what Zakynthos is famous for and what tourist flock to capture themselves.

 The viewpoint can only be reached by car.
 Be prepared there may be a long line to snag your photo.
 Hopefully, you will miss a tour bus and will avoid any line to capture your photo on the platform.

 Do not and I will say it again DO NOT take any risks climbing where you don’t belong.
-The rocks are extremely slippery and a photo is not worth any risks harming yourself or life.
-Listen to me friends!
+The rocks are extremely slippery and a photo is not worth any risk of harming yourself or your life.

 3| Daphne Beach

-Please keep in mind Daphne is a protected beach of the National Marine Park due to the number of Caretta (long necked sea turtle) nest.
+Please keep in mind Daphne is a protected beach of the National Marine Park due to the number of Caretta (long-necked sea turtle) nests.

 READ MORE: Everything To Do In Athens, Greece

 The area of Laganas is the most famous in Zante.
-You can find it on the Southern part of Zakynthos.
+You can find it in the Southern part of Zakynthos.
 It is extremely popular and the hotspot for overnight clubbing and getting rowdy.
-This part of Zakynthos is famous for the nightlife.
+This part of Zakynthos is famous for its nightlife.
 If you are looking to party into the wee hours of the morning this will be your spot.

-You can rent a boat from the gentleman at [email protected] .
-They will also teach you the basic rules of operating a motor boat.
-However, if your sea legs still feel a tad bit shaky, for and extra 50€ you an hire one of their captains.
-The cost varies depending on the size of boat you select.
+You can rent a boat from the gentleman at Fun@Sea .
+They will also teach you the basic rules of operating a motorboat.
+However, if your sea legs still feel a tad bit shaky, for an extra 50€ you can hire one of their captains.
+The cost varies depending on the size of the boat you select.
 Price ranges from 120€-190€, plus the cost of gas.
-You can view there prices here.
+You can view their prices here.